jmoiron/johnny-cache/docs/queryset_cache.rst

 all times, the default behavior is to cache everything *forever*.
 Note that if you are not using one of Johnny's `custom backends <backends.html>`_, the default value of ``0`` will work differently on different backends.

+``MAN_IN_BLACKLIST`` is a user defined tuple that contains table names to exclude from the QuerySet Cache.
+If you have no sense of humor, or want your settings file to be understandable, you can use the alias ``JOHNNY_TABLE_BLACKLIST``.
+We just couldn't resist.

 Signals
 ~~~~~~~